techidock/open-source/channel_area/README.md

 Use the form to pick a shape and adjust dimensions.
 Each shape comes with a default size when selected and is rendered as a polygon on a grid.
 The canvas shows grid lines with **x** and **y** axes for reference.
-Select **Polygon** to set a number of points (minimum three) and click to place each vertex; the coordinates are listed below the canvas.
+Select **Polygon** to set a number of points (minimum three).
+When the value changes, a default regular polygon is centred at the bottom of the canvas.
+You can then click to edit the points; their coordinates are listed below.
 You can clear the shape using the *Clear Polygon* button.
 The area updates automatically as you change the shape.
 Each point is shown as a blue marker.
 Double‑click a marker to drag it to a new location; it turns black while being edited.
 Choose the units (m, cm, or mm) from the drop‑down to have results displayed in the same units squared.